What Is Smishing, and How Do You Protect Yourself Against It?

 Some Androids don’t have filtering, so if you can’t find the Spam Protection option, your phone probably doesn’t filter messages.
 In that case, you’ll need to install an app like Nomorobo or RoboKiller.

 You may also be able to use filtering tools that are offered by your wireless carrier.
-Here are some provided by major wireless carriers:
+Here are some filters you have access to if you use these major wireless carriers:

 Verizon Call Filter